1: What is ReactJS?

 Advantages of ReactJS:

-- React can be used on client and as well as server side too.
+- React can be used on the client and as well as the server-side too.

 - Using React increases readability and makes maintainability easier.
-Component, Data patterns improves readability and thus makes it easier for manitaing larger apps.
+Component, Data patterns improves readability and thus makes it easier to maintain larger apps.